davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   }
 ```

-But that line of code is only *sometimes* the decision point!
+Except that line of code is only *sometimes* the decision point!

 * Sometimes a node votes, but even after doing so, no proposal has a majority yet.
 So the vote is insufficient for making a decision
 * Other times a node votes after a proposal already has a majority.
 So the vote is redundant
 * Only one vote causes a proposal to cross the critical boundary sub-majority to majority.
 This vote locks in the majority, preventing other proposals from ever reaching a majority.
 So that vote is the algorithm's decision point.

-So maybe we should amend our definitions so that registering a vote counts as a decision point.
+So maybe we should amend our definitions so that registering a vote counts as a decision point too.
 Let's say this:

 > A **decision point** *potentially* makes a system wide-decision.
 However, it may be **insufficient** (executing it does not cause the system to reach a decision), or **redundant** (the system had already made a decision before it executed).

+That's compatible with the way the FLP paper analyzes consensus algorithms: as a set of potential decision points glued together by code that transmits messages on the network, disseminates results, and so on.
+Every consensus algorithm has at least one decision point, and the decision points are the interesting parts of the algorithm.

-At first glance, it seems like all we should need to do to make a fault-tolerant consensus algorithm is set up the algorithm to have many decision points running on many different nodes; that way, if a node crashes without executing its own decision points, other decision points executing on other nodes can compenstate for its loss.
-Then all we need to figure out how to do is set up the system as a whole so that one, and only one of the decision points actually makes the decision; the rest should either be insufficient or redundant.
+At first glance, it might seem like one could make a consensus algorithm fault tolerant by setting up many decision points running on many nodes; that way, if a node crashes without executing its own decision point, other decision points executing on healthy nodes still have a chance to make the final decision.
+But we tried this in the majority voting example and it didn't work: there was still a way losing just one node could leave us with a split vote, unable to make progress.
+Through the FLP looking glass, we'd say the loss of just one potential decision point

-But we already know that's wrong.
-Majority voting already has one decision point per node, and yet one crash is still enough to break the algorithm so it never reaches a decision (if all but one node get into a split vote, and that one last node crashes without voting).
-But could we fix majority voting so it doesn't have this problem, or find another algorithm that doesn't?

-According to the FLP paper, the answer is no, we cannot.
-No matter how many decision points we include in our algorithm, if the algorithm has a *finite* number of decisions points, there's a way it can get stuck in exactly the same way.
+But is that a problem with majority voting, or more generally a problem with having a finite number of decision points?
+According to the FLP result, it's the latter: any algorithm that has a finite number of decision points can terminate without making a decision if just one node crashes.
+Let's see how . . .

+## The FLP Result